8go/matrix-commander/README.md

 events can be sent as well.
 For receiving there are three main options: listen forever, listen once and quit, and get the last N messages and quit.
 Emoji verification is built-in which can be used to verify devices.
-End-to-end encryption is enabled by default and cannot be turned off. ─── For even more explications and examples also read the documentation provided in the on-line Github README.md file or the README.md in your local installation.
+End-to-end encryption is enabled by default and cannot be turned off. ─── Bundling several actions together into a single call to {PROG_WITHOUT_EXT} is faster than calling {PROG_WITHOUT_EXT} multiple times with only one action.
+If there are both 'set' and 'get' actions present in the arguments, then the 'set' actions will be performed before the 'get' actions. ─── For even more explications and examples also read the documentation provided in the on-line Github README.md file or the README.md in your local installation.